Computer Backup Types and Strategies

 • Spyware and Viruses – Emails containing viruses are accidentally opened every day, recent famous Petya ransomware would load itself to your computer, encrypt your hard drive and threaten to delete all your files if you would not pay hackers money.
 All viruses once they are in our computer system, create havoc and corrupt valuable data.
 If you don’t have backups then you definitely will pay one way or the other.

-• Free up Disk Space – memory capacity has improved dramatically in the past several years but so have data capacity.
+• Free up Disk Space – (This reason, technically speaking, is not related to backups, but often used in this context among computer users.)
+Memory capacity has improved dramatically in the past several years but so have data capacity.
 How many of us experienced a situation when we are running out of space on our computers and offloading some of the less important files could free up valuable space for our work.

 • Natural Disaster or Events Beyond Your Control - fire, floods, lightning or simple theft.
 If your companies vital billing or customer information got lost, to restore it from paper records is quite hard if not impossible task.
 After such an occurrence, how will your business survive?
 A 2007 University of Texas study showed that 43 percent of businesses that suffer major data loss never reopen.
 Many of these companies end up closing their doors for good within two years of a major data loss.
 Backups prevent you from such calamities.
 Having two or more copies of your data stored in fireproof safe and offsite is the only solution for such scenarios.

 Last but not least, your business will have a competitive advantage.
 In the untimely event of a disaster, the first business to get back up and running will take all the business of those that aren’t back on their feet.

 Different types of backups